-Current employees who test positive shall be subject to immediate disciplinary action up to and including dismissal in accordance with Board policy and administrative procedures.
-A school bus driver, substitute driver, school bus mechanic or anyone performing safety-sensitive pupil transportation duties, including school bus monitors, who tests 0.02 percent or higher on the confirmation alcohol test immediately before, during, or immediately following the performance of these duties shall be relieved of these duties immediately.
-(Drivers found under the influence of alcohol or any illegal drugs while on duty or with remaining driving responsibilities that same day shall be dismissed from employment in accordance with Kentucky Administrative Regulation and Board policy and shall not be eligible for reemployment for five [5] years.)
+Current employees who test positive shall be subject to immediate suspension and shall be dismissed in accordance with Board policy and administrative procedures.
+A school bus driver, itinerant driver, substitute driver, school bus mechanic or anyone performing safety-sensitive pupil transportation duties who tests above 0.02 percent on the confirmation alcohol test immediately before, during, or immediately following the performance of these duties shall be relieved of these duties immediately.
+(Employees found under the influence of alcohol or any illegal drugs while on duty or with remaining driving responsibilities that same day shall be dismissed from employment in accordance with Kentucky Administrative Regulation and Board policy).